-Vicki Baum, the Austrian writer whose novel, Menschen im Hotel, inspired the Academy Award-winning film Grand Hotel, once said: "There are short-cuts to happiness, and dancing is one of them."
+Vicki Baum, the Austrian writer whose novel "Menschen im Hotel" inspired the Academy Award-winning film "Grand Hotel," once said: "There are shortcuts to happiness, and dancing is one of them."

-Dance theme cruises are another great place to find dance hosts in addition to improving your dancing skills and meeting others who love to dance.
+Dance theme cruises are another great place to find dance hosts and improve your dancing skills while meeting others who love to dance.
 You can find special cruises for salsa dancing, ballroom, swing, line dancing and more.

-Most importantly, keep in mind that a great night of dancing is as much about who you are dancing with as it is where you are dancing.
-Gayle Robinson, an Atlanta-based mortgage broker and organizer of an annual "Dancers & Friends" cruise, prefers Celebrity; however, her favorite shipboard dance experience happened when she least expected it -- on a Carnival Destiny cruise with her high school classmates.
+Keep in mind that a great night of dancing is as much about whom you're dancing with as it is where you are dancing.
+Gayle Robinson, an Atlanta-based mortgage broker and organizer of an annual "Dancers & Friends" cruise, prefers Celebrity.
+However, her favorite shipboard dance experience happened when she least expected it -- on a Carnival cruise with her high school classmates.

 Best Ballroom Dancing

 Why: Ballroom dancing has been a longstanding hallmark of the line, attracting dancers from around the world.
 It's easy to see why: Queen Mary 2's elegant Queens Room is, by far, the biggest and best ballroom at sea.
 The ballroom spans the full width of the ship and features a 1,225-square-foot rectangular dance floor, crystal chandeliers hanging from the two-deck-high ceiling, a resident orchestra and multi-tiered seating that offers great sight lines of the dance floor and the sea.
 While not as large, Queen Victoria's Queens Room is equally elegant with cantilevered balconies overlooking the floor, ornate frescos and backlit glass panels.